Government of Guyana Confirms Corentyne License

 NEITHER THE TSX VENTURE EXCHANGE NOR ITS REGULATION SERVICES PROVIDERS (AS THAT TERM IS DEFINED IN THE POLICIES OF THE TSX VENTURE EXCHANGE) ACCEPTS RESPONSIBILITY FOR THE ADEQUACY OR ACCURACY OF THIS RELEASE.

 CGX is a Canadian-based oil and gas exploration company focused on the exploration of oil in the Guyana-Suriname Basin and the development of a deep-water port in Berbice, Guyana.

-This news release contains forward-looking information within the meaning of Canadian securities laws.
+This press release contains forward-looking information within the meaning of Canadian securities laws.
 Forward-looking information relates to activities, events or developments that CGX and Frontera believe, expect or anticipate will or may occur in the future.
-Forward-looking information in this news release includes references to statements regarding the progress and anticipated costs of exploration projects and the issuance of full well results.
+Forward-looking information in this press release includes, without limitation, statements relating to the parties' expectations as to drilling plans, operational readiness and timing for spudding the Wei-1 well; the anticipated release of the NobleCorp Discoverer drilling unit by a third-party operator and the impact thereof on timing for spudding the Wei-1 well; the Joint Venture's continued commitment to drilling the Wei-1 well; the Joint Venture's participating interests in the Corentyne block following the JOA Amendment; and Frontera's shareholdings in CGX following the JOA Amendment.
 All information other than historical fact is forward-looking information.

 SOURCE Frontera Energy Corporation